Northwest Evaluation Association

 - ACT WorkKeys is a job skills assessment system measuring real-world skills, designed to support economic and workforce development programs.
 The MME ACT WorkKeys components assess Reading for Information, Applied Mathematics, and Locating Information.
 Skills assessed by ACT WorkKeys are valued by Michigan employers, colleges, and technical training institutions.
 Students who receive qualifying scores on the three ACT WorkKeys assessments taken as part of the MME are eligible for the National Career Readiness Certificate (NCRC) and in some cases college credit.
 For more information, visit ACT WorkKeys.

 - M-STEP assessments measure what students know and are able to do compared to Michigan’s state standards established for high school students.
 Science and social studies are assessed by M-STEP.
 For more information on the M-STEP please visit M-STEP.

 MI-Access is Michigan’s alternate assessment system, and is designed for students who have, or function as if they have, significant cognitive impairments, and whose IEP (Individualized Educational Program) Team has determined that General Assessments, even with accommodations, are not appropriate.
 MI-Access satisfies the federal requirement that all students with disabilities be assessed at the state level.

 Each year students and parents will be provided a schedule for all testing and retesting days at MHS.
 All protocols and requirements for testing will be previewed and shared ahead of time.

 Section 2 - Protocols

-- Preview testings requirements, protocols, best testing practices, and schedule with students at least ahead of testing dates.
+- Preview testings requirements, protocols, best testing practices, and schedule with students ahead of testing dates.

 - SAT scores are reported online and directly to the colleges selected by student.